DataLab12/ABCD/README.md

 ## How to Run the Code

-* Simply download ABCD.cpp compile the source file like the following:
+* Simply download ABCD.cpp (ABCDH variant), ABCD_degree (ABCDD variant), or ABCD_status (ABCDS variant) and compile the source file like the following:

 ```
 user:~$ g++ -fopenmp ABCD.cpp